-Sponsor Shareholders will control the election of the Board of Directors until consummation of a Business Combination and will hold a substantial interest in the Company.
-As a result, they will appoint all of the Directors prior to a Business Combination and may exert a substantial influence on actions requiring shareholder vote, potentially in a manner that investors do not support
+The Sponsor Entity will control the election of the Board until consummation of a Business Combination and will hold a substantial interest in the Company.
+As a result, it will appoint all of the Directors prior to a Business

+Combination and may exert a substantial influence on actions requiring a shareholder vote, potentially in a manner that investors do not support

-Upon the closing of the Offering and assuming the Over-allotment Option is exercised in full, the Sponsor Shareholders will control 28.26% of the Company's voting rights, including the Sponsor Shares convertible into Ordinary Shares as described in this Prospectus, in addition to the Ordinary Shares purchased by the Sponsor as part of the Offering.
-Accordingly, the Sponsor Shareholders may exert a substantial influence on actions requiring a Shareholder vote, potentially in a manner that Ordinary Shareholders do not support, including amendments to the Articles of Association.
+Upon the closing of the Offering and assuming the Over-allotment Option is exercised in full, the Sponsor Entity will control approximately 19.71% of the Company's voting rights, including the Sponsor Shares convertible into Ordinary Shares as described in this Prospectus.
+Accordingly, the Sponsor Entity may exert a substantial influence on actions requiring a Shareholder vote, potentially in a manner that Ordinary Shareholders do not support, including amendments to the Articles of Association.
 If the Sponsor Entity purchases any Ordinary Shares in the aftermarket or in privately negotiated transactions, this would increase their control.
 Neither the Sponsor Entity nor, to the Company's knowledge, any of the Directors, have any current intention to purchase additional securities, other than as disclosed in this Prospectus.
 Factors that would be considered in making such additional purchases would include consideration of the current trading price of the Ordinary Shares.
 Prior to a Business Combination, only holders of the Sponsor Shares will have the right to vote on the appointment of directors.
 Holders of Ordinary Shares or Units will not be entitled to vote on the appointment of directors during such time.
 In addition, prior to a Business Combination, holders of a majority of the Sponsor Shares may remove a member of the Board for any reason.

-Sponsor Shareholders may appoint any person to be a director, either to fill a vacancy or as an additional director so long as such appointment does not cause the number of directors to exceed any maximum number of directors set by the Company.
+The Sponsor Entity may appoint any person to be a director, either to fill a vacancy or as an additional director so long as such appointment does not cause the number of directors to exceed any maximum number of directors set by the Company.
 In addition, the Company has agreed not to enter into a definitive agreement regarding a Business Combination without the prior consent of the Sponsor Entity.